Melissa Gilbert: Relationships

+Gilbert was married to actor Bo Brinkman from 1988 to 1994, and to actor Bruce Boxleitner from 1995 to 2011.

 In January 2013, Gilbert's representative confirmed her engagement to actor Timothy Busfield.
 They married on April 24, 2013, lived in Howell, Michigan, from 2013 to 2018, and moved to New York City late in 2018.
-Also in 2018, the couple purchased a cottage in the Catskill Mountains of Upstate New York.
-Gilbert and Busfield have been renovating the cottage and intend to live there permanently.
+Also in 2018, the couple purchased a cottage in the Catskill Mountains in upstate New York; they said they were renovating it and intended to make it their permanent home.

 Tax issues

 Following her announcement as a candidate for U.S. Representative from Michigan, a spokesperson for her opponent's campaign referred to Gilbert as a "tax cheat".
 Gilbert owed $360,000 in back federal taxes and $112,000 in California state taxes.
-Gilbert has stated the tax debt is an outgrowth of a stalled acting career, the economy, and divorce.
-She has negotiated a repayment plan with the IRS.
+Gilbert responded by stating that this is not true, that the tax debt was an outgrowth of a stalled acting career, the economy, and divorce.
+She also stated that she had negotiated a repayment plan with the IRS.

 Health issues

-Gilbert has battled alcoholism and drug abuse, which she wrote about in her 2009 autobiography.
+In her late thirties, Gilbert battled addiction to prescription medication and alcohol.

 While playing the role of Caroline "Ma" Ingalls in the touring musical Little House on the Prairie, a visit to the doctor revealed that Gilbert had been working with a broken back for months.
 On July 22, 2010, Gilbert underwent surgery to replace a disc as well as fuse a vertebra in her lower spine.
 The surgery was described as a complete success.

 In January 2015, Gilbert decided to have her breast implants removed for health reasons.